-- 1. The party submitting a LPGRR may request that the LPGRR be considered on an urgent basis.
-COPS may designate the LPGRR for urgent consideration.
-The urgent LPGRR and Impact Analysis (if available) shall be considered at the earliest regularly scheduled PWG or COPS meeting, or at a special meeting called by the PWG or COPS chair to consider the urgent LPGRR if the regularly scheduled meeting will not take place within fourteen (14) days. - If the submitter desires to further expedite processing of the LPGRR, a request for COPS to vote via electronic mail may be submitted to the COPS chair.
-The COPS chair may grant the request for voting via electronic mail.
-Such voting shall be conducted pursuant to TAC procedures.
-If COPS recommends approval, ERCOT shall submit a
+The party submitting a LPGRR may request that the LPGRR be considered on an urgent basis ("Urgent") only when the submitter can reasonably show that an existing LPG provision is impairing or could imminently impair ERCOT System reliability or wholesale or retail market

-- COPS Recommendation Report to the TAC within three (3) Business Days after COPS takes action.
-The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - Notice of an urgent LPGRR pursuant to this subsection shall be posted on the MIS.
+- operations, or is causing or could imminently cause a discrepancy between a settlement formula and a provision of the ERCOT Protocols. - 2.
+If a submitter requests urgent status for a LPGRR, COPS may designate the LPGRR for Urgent consideration if the COPS determines that such LPGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language or - (b) The crucial nature of settlement activity conducted pursuant to any settlement formula; and - (c) Is of a nature that allows for rapid implementation without negative consequence to the reliability and integrity of the ERCOT System or market operations. - 3.
+The Urgent LPGRR and IA (if available) shall be considered at the earliest regularly scheduled PWG or COPS meeting, or at a special meeting called by the PWG or COPS chair to consider the Urgent LPGRR. - 4.
+If COPS recommends approval of the Urgent LPGRR, ERCOT shall submit a COPS Recommendation Report to the TAC within three (3) Business Days after COPS takes action.
+The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - 5.
+Notice of an Urgent LPGRR pursuant to this subsection shall be posted on the MIS.